 Don’t write an entire article for a proposal.
 After all, your proposal might not be published, at least not at that moment.
 If your article is being published (the editor in chief will decide on that after the proposal deadline for an issue) you have three months to finish it, so time will not be a problem.

-- Articles are written for a large audience, interested in ancient history.
+- Articles are written for a large audience, interested in ancient military history.
 This means that the article should be both informative and based on modern academic research, but written in a smooth and easily accessible style.

 - However, don’t ignore the sources or ongoing debates altogether.
 Some well-chosen quotations and references can contribute substantially to the quality of the article.